 Hip Replacement Surgery is Considered A Routine Procedure

 You have probably heard this before: Hip replacement is a common, almost routine surgery.
 There are ample resources on how to perform it without risk to life or limb.
 Beyond that, orthopedic surgeons should have the practice, technique, and alertness to install prosthesis without any major complications.
 The bottom line: They should know how to prevent injuries.

 If you had any type of hip-replacement complication, your healthcare provider might start by denying wrongdoing.
 Here are some common types of statements:

-- “This is a known risk of this type of surgery.”
+- “This is a known risk with this type of surgery.”

 - “The surgeon did as good of a job as possible under the circumstances.”

 - “Nobody could have avoided this outcome.”

 Doctors and hospitals do not have to protect your legal rights and personal interests.
-In fact, they might be acting on policy rather than on medical fact, trying to guard their institutions or careers from lawsuits.
+In fact, they might be acting on policy rather than on medical facts, trying to guard their institutions or careers against lawsuits.